Gang violence rules many streets in El Salvador, but these

 Adam explains: "The prison was built for 800 and now houses more than 2,500.

-"As you enter the prison you soon realise there are no guards around.
-They only stay on the outside and let the gang run the joint, which they do very well given the conditions.
+only stay on the outside and let the gang run the joint, which they do

 "For almost a year now, there has been a truce between the gangs in El Salvador, the MS and the 18 Street gang, or B18.